How to use Git:

 git clone is a command that creates a copy or clone of a repository from a hosting service (i.e. GitHub, GitLab) to your computer’s local storage.

 When you clone a repository, you’re downloading all the files, the commit history, and the current state of the project so that you can work on it locally.
-It’s like taking a snapshot of a project from the remote server (like GitHub) and bringing it into your workspace.
+It’s like taking a snapshot of a project from the remote server and bringing it into your workspace.

 Note that a cloned repository does not automatically update to reflect newly pushed commits to GitHub!
 To update and merge any changes, simply run git pull in your repository’s root directory (i.e. RobotathonESP32)